jwatowatson/RecurrentVivax/Timing_Model/TimingModelStan.md

 * ReInfections occur at 'random' (exponential distribution).
 A random effects term is used to adjust for inter-individual variability in propensity to be reinfected.

-* Recrudescences can happen in the first couple of weeks.
+* Recrudescences are exponentially distributed

 * Relapses are broken into two components (same as in Model 2).